kiriltofiloski/Wheel-of-Fortune/README.md

 # Wheel-of-Fortune
-A simple client side implemented Wheel of Fortune game.
+A simple client side implemented Wheel of Fortune game using HTML, CSS, Javascript and JQuery.

 You have 5 tries each round to guess the correct word.
 After 3 rounds, the game ends and your score is saved in the Highscores section.